JeremyLWright/JeremyLWright.github.io/content/posts/2015-07-05-property_driven_design_minmax.markdown

 ## The maximum function

-Inspired by test-driven-design we'll start with defining a property for our maximum function.
+Inspired by test-driven-design we'll start by defining a property for our maximum function.

 1. Define a function, _maximum_, that delivers the largest value in a non-empty list of rational numbers.

-Using the autocheck library we can express this requirement as follows:
+Using the [autocheck library](https://github.com/thejohnfreeman/autocheck) we can express this requirement as follows:

 ```cpp
 struct prop_max_element_t